-Formerly a cow shed, the Wallace Education Centre now houses the Wallace Environmental Learning Lab (WELL), as well as an interpretative centre, where visitors can learn about the changing landscapes of Dairy Farm and Bukit Timah Nature Reserve through various exhibits.
+Formerly a cow shed, the Wallace Education Centre now houses an education gallery where visitors can learn about the biogeography and biodiversity of our region.
+Visitors of all ages will enjoy learning about insects and other resident wildlife in Dairy Farm through the various interactive exhibits.
+Highlights include exploring the natural world with magnifying glasses in the Citizen Science Lab, 3D models of biodiversity found in the area and a trick-eye wall.
+Themed exhibitions are also regularly held in the gallery.
 As it no longer functions as a dairy farm, there are no real cows at Dairy Farm Nature Park.

 Specific Do’s & Don’ts: